 Factors Affecting Epoxy Flooring Prices

-One of the most common uses of epoxy material is for flooring, especially in large factories, companies, and shopping malls.
+One of the most common uses of Epoxy Material Prices is for flooring, especially in large factories, companies, and shopping malls.
 Several factors influence the price of epoxy flooring, including:

 1. Area Size